Focusing on Polish and European population genetics and modern physical anthropology.

 Tuesday, May 16, 2017

-Globular Amphora people starkly different from Yamnaya people
+Globular Amphora people were starkly different from Yamnaya people

 The figure below is from the recent Mathieson et al. 2017 preprint; slightly edited to highlight the results of nine Globular Amphora Cultu...